pytorch/pytorch/docs/source/compile/fine_grained_apis.rst

 Disable works at the function frame level and decides if TorchDynamo should look into the function frame or not.

-**FAQ - Difference between disable and now-deprecated skip - **You most likely need _dynamo.disable.
+**FAQ - Difference between disable and now-deprecated skip -** You most likely need `_dynamo.disable`.
 But in an unlikely scenario, you might need even finer control.
-Suppose you want to disable the tracing on just the function `a_fn`, but want to continue the tracing back in `aa_fn` and `ab_fn.` This is shown below
+Suppose you want to disable the tracing on just the function `a_fn`, but want to continue the tracing back in `aa_fn` and `ab_fn`.
+This is shown below

 .. figure:: _static/img/fine_grained_apis/call_stack_diagram.png